Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Characterizing Weight Update Sparsity

 \section{Characterizing Weight Update Sparsity}

-For sparse weight updates to enable communication-efficient synchronization, three conditions must hold: sparsity must be \emph{consistently high} throughout training, \emph{mechanistically understood} so practitioners can preserve it, and \emph{robust} to practical deployment scenarios.
-This section establishes all three and quantifies the resulting compression potential, directly informing the design of \protoname (\Cref{sec:method}).
+For sparse weight updates to enable communication-efficient synchronization, three conditions must hold: sparsity must be \emph{consistently high} throughout training, \emph{mechanistically understood} so practitioners can preserve it, and \emph{stable} under the delayed synchronization patterns used in practical RL pipelines.
+This section establishes all three, directly informing the design of \protoname (\Cref{sec:method}).
+We use the following experimental setup: